Tencent/Hippy/examples/hippy-vue-demo/README.md

 ```
 npm run hippy:dev
 ```

+> Take care, for dev target, the demo project has defined a [alias to local hippy-vue](./scripts/hippy-webpack.dev.js#L96) in line 96 to line 130, you should remove it first if you don't use it.

 ### Start a debug server

 Keep the `hippy:dev` running and open anther terminal, and execute: